-This website for a Shannon Superhighway, is intended to bring some of Ross's visual presentation of the Project, first started in 2015, to a wider audience.
+This website for a Shannon Superhighway was started in 2015.
+The intention being to bring some of Ross's visual presentations of the Project to a wider audience.

 Remembering the wise advice of his Professor of Architecture, the late "DJ" (A. Douglas-Jones 1910-2002)

 Ideas remain dreams unless presented in graphic form.